 Job description is vital for organizations as it helps them determine the specific roles of their employees.
 On the other hand, job specification enables management to take decisions on various issues, like bonus, increment, promotion, transfers, etc.

-Job description versus job specification – tabular comparison
+Job description vs job specification – tabular comparison

-A tabular comparison of terms job description and job specification is given below:
+A comparison of terms job description and job specification in tabular form is given below:

 Job description and job specification are two very important processes for organizations seeking to hire competent individuals.
 When clearly defined job descriptions and job specifications are in place, it is ensured that the right fit for the job is hired.
 A job description ensures that companies are able to find the most appropriate candidates for the job.
 It explains the requirements of a job opening and different tasks that the employee may be assigned.